13.11.2024

 Indeed, in his opening address, the President, Mr George F Cooper, reinforced the importance of these relationships in his wish to "meet you all individually, and hope that you will give me that pleasure before we leave."

-We don't know exactly how many attended the Convention, but a group photograph shows around 70 attendees, among them Miss Norrie, founding member of the Society and of the Edinburgh Foot Clinic; Mr Hanby, a later President of the Society (1945-1956); and Mr Runting, one of the founder members of the London Foot Hospital.
-Around half of the attendees were female.
+We don't know exactly how many attended the Convention, but a group photograph shows around 70 attendees among them Miss Norrie, founding member of the Society and of the Edinburgh Foot Clinic, Mr Hanby, a later President of the Society (1945-1956), and Mr Runting, one of the founder members of the London Foot Hospital.

 Why Harrogate?